ASchoe311/adamschoe.com/README.md

-# Source code for my personal website, http://adamschoe.com
+# Source code for my personal website, https://adamschoe.com

+## Site is hosted on AWS using elastic beanstalk